NEW EXAM WINDOWS EFFECTIVE TERM 1904

 In a companion resolution, the Academic Board established more structure and control over exam extension requests.
 According to Dr. Ghazi, there has been an increase in exam extension requests in the past year and in many instances, the requests are made for convenience, to accommodate the student’s schedule, not as a result of an unforeseen emergency.

 “An extension request creates a situation where the student falls further behind in his or her studies for the next week, and the situation snowballs from there.
 An extension can be detrimental to a student’s progress in the long run,” says Dr. Ghazi.

-One major change in exam extension requests is that the new parameters require that a student requesting an extension must have an Academic Adviser so the adviser may counsel the student and discuss alternatives.
+One major change in exam extension requests is that the new parameters require that a student requesting an extension must have an Academic Adviser so the advisor may counsel the student and discuss alternatives.

 “We think getting the Academic Advisers involved in the process is very important because they can help students address the underlying issues that may be leading to the request, such as time management and study strategies,” says Dr. Ghazi.

 Exam extensions may be granted in the following situations with proper documentation:

 Medical emergency related to the student or family member under the student’s care, will require a physician’s note.

 Work schedule conflicts will require a letter from the student’s employer.